 Check the Production Process

-Sometimes, manufacturers may use good quality materials, but process it in a way that harms the environment, for example, by creating affluents and not treating them properly, emitting fumes and generating lots of waste in the process.
+Sometimes, manufacturers may use good quality materials, but process them in a way that harms the environment, for example, by creating affluents and not treating them properly, emitting fumes, and generating lots of waste in the process.